Florent1711/holbertonschool-shell/permissions/README.md

 7-everybody - Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

-8-James_Bond - Write a script that sets the permission to the file hello as follows:
+8-James_Bond - Write a script that sets the permission to the file hello as follows

+9-John_Doe - Write a script that sets the mode of the file hello to this: